SharleneNdinda/Golang-RESTfulAPI/README.md

-# A simple REST API bult with GO 🚀
+# A simple REST API built with GO 🚀

 ## Endpoints
 - v1/albums